giuluck/non-linear-correlations/README.md

 # Detection and Enforcement of Non-Linear Correlations for Fair and Robust Machine Learning Applications

-This repository contains the code to reproduce the experiments of my PhD Dissertation "_Detection and Enforcement of Non-Linear Correlations for Fair and Robust Machine Learning Applications_".
+This repository contains the code to reproduce the experiments of my PhD Dissertation "[Detection and Enforcement of Non-Linear Correlations for Fair and Robust Machine Learning Applications](dissertation.pdf)".

 Part of this code was taken and reworked from two papers, one published at the Fortieth International Conference on Machine Learning (_ICML, 2023_) and one currently under review at a prestigious conference on Artificial Intelligence.
 In order to cite the published ICML paper "_Generalized Disparate Impact for Configurable Fairness Solutions in ML_" please use the following entry: